-• Sex writer and Radio 1 presenter, Alix Fox, answers every question you ever had about sex toys (and perhaps a few you didn't have... until now)
+Award-winning sex educator, co-host of BBC Radio 1's Unexpected Fluids, presenter on E4's The Sex Clinic, and script consultant on hit Netflix series, Sex Education, Alix Fox answers every question you ever had about sex toys (and perhaps a few you didn't have... until now).

-Today’s pleasure products are increasingly stylish, sophisticated and imaginative, opening up new avenues for excitement and exploration, and expanding our definitions of what constitutes a great sexual experience way beyond mere pole-in-a-hole intercourse.
+Today’s pleasure products are increasingly stylish, sophisticated and imaginative, opening up new avenues for excitement and exploration.
+With the rise of male sex toys and new inventive sex products, our definition of what constitutes a great sexual experience is expanding way beyond the mere pole-in-a-hole intercourse.

-But it can be tough to wrap your head around what’s out there, and how it’s all supposed to wrap around/slide inside/buzz against a person’s body.
-Whether you need a clear, start-here, no-BS primer on the basics or you’ve already experimented but want to tune your knowledge up a notch, sex expert (pictured above) Alix Fox’s play-by-play guide will help you turn on those good vibes.
+So whether you need a clear, no-BS primer on the basics or just want to tune your knowledge up a notch, sex expert Alix Fox’s play-by-play guide will help you turn on those good vibes.

 Word to the wise: here, toys are presented according to the body parts they’re primarily designed to titillate, to give you a good grounding in what’s intended to go where.
-But many gadgets and gizmos are endlessly adaptable, and can be used on nipples, inner thighs, feet… Just remember the Hokey Cokey rule when it comes to orifices: make sure anything that you put in, you can take out again.
+But many gadgets and gizmos are endlessly adaptable, and can be used on nipples, inner thighs, feet and so on… Just remember the Hokey Cokey rule when it comes to orifices: make sure anything that you put in, you can take out again.

 Enter the ballpark: Toys for penises and testicles

-Penis rings are designed to help guys sustain stronger, thicker erections for longer by gently squeezing the base of the shaft, stopping blood from flowing out too quickly.
-But as well as acting as boner buoyancy aids by keeping the penis engorged, these little lifesavers can also make ejaculation feel more intense.
+Penis rings are designed to help guys sustain stronger, thicker erections for longer.
+They work by gently squeezing the base of the shaft, stopping blood from flowing out too quickly.
+But as well as acting as boner buoyancy aids, these little lifesavers can also make ejaculation feel more intense.

 Beginners should start with a soft, gummy style like the Durex Pleasure Ring.
 You put these on once you’re already hard.
 Slick your skin and the ring with a dab of water-based lube to help it slide on friction-free, then stretch it over your hard-on until it nestles against your groin.

 Had a go, and decided you’re more into rings than Sonic the Hedgehog?
-Try graduating to one made of metal (Crowned Jewels are stunning) or thicker plastic for a firmer grip and weightier feel.
+Try graduating to one made of metal or thicker plastic for a firmer grip and weightier feel.
 You put these on while you’re flaccid, and you can thread your testicles through them as well, so your whole package is held under pleasurable pressure.

 Sex educator Luke Douglas has advised more gents on rings than your local wedding jeweller, and he rates the Oxballs CockSling 2: “It’s comfortable, but with a rugged aesthetic, and gives your balls an extra stretch.”